SEC-009: Utilization of Radioactive Materials

 The Radiation Safety Program addresses the requirement that licensed material will be used, transported, stored, and disposed in such a way that the total effective dose equivalent (TEDE) to members of the public will not exceed more than 1 mSv (100 mrem) in one year, and the dose in any unrestricted area will not exceed 0.02 mSv (2 mrem) in any one hour.

 Radiation Safety Program:

-In accordance with applicable regulations , the University of Virginia has developed, documented, and implemented a radiation protection program commensurate with the scope of its licensed activities.
-The program is sufficient to ensure compliance with provisions of Part 20 regulations.
+In accordance with applicable regulations, the University of Virginia has developed, documented, and implemented a radiation protection program commensurate with the scope of its licensed activities.
+The program is sufficient to facilitate compliance with provisions of the Virginia Radiation Protection Regulations (Code of Virginia, Section 12VAC5-481).
 The University is responsible for the conduct of all licensed activities.
-As a licensee, the University is required to keep radiation doses to workers and members of the public ALARA (As Low As Reasonably Achievable), ensure security of licensed material and make required notifications to the Commonwealth of Virginia's Department of Health/Radiological Health Division (the State) of certain events.
+As a licensee, the University is required to keep radiation doses to workers and members of the public ALARA (As Low As Reasonably Achievable), secure licensed material, and notify the Commonwealth of Virginia's Department of Health/Office of Radiological Health (the State) of certain events.

-Procedures have been developed and implemented to ensure the security and safe use of all licensed material from the time it arrives at our institution until it is used, transferred, and/or disposed.
-The written procedures provide reasonable assurance that only appropriately trained personnel will handle and use licensed material without undue hazard to themselves, other workers, or members of the public.
+Procedures have been developed and implemented for the safe and secure use of all licensed material from the time it arrives at our institution until it is used, transferred, and/or disposed.
+The written procedures provide reasonable assurance that only appropriately trained and authorized personnel may handle and use licensed material without undue hazard to themselves, other workers, or members of the public.